VinnyVynce/wxMEdit.AppImage/AppImageDiary.md

 ```
 But doing that is a bit too overkill, [you need to remove some librairies blacklisted by the AppImage team](https://github.com/AppImage/pkg2appimage/blob/master/excludelist).

-However one dependencies was missing when getting "all" of them from ldd.
+However one dependency was missing when getting "all" of them from ldd.
 ```
  cp -L /usr/lib/x86_64-linux-gnu/libicudata.so.55 .
 ```